Permission to launch: the what & how of platform permissions

 What permissions will you need?

 It goes without saying that every firm will be a little different, and your particular regulatory position will depend on the nature of your operating model.
-That said, we think there are several permissions you’ll most probably need.
+That said, we think there are several permissions you’ll likely need.

 It might be that you already have these permissions by virtue of your usual course of business (for example if you’re already a discretionary investment manager).